 How Karma-Kānda Sustained Indian Society

 By and large, we can say that this was a good thing.
 Why?
 Because the karma-kānda system of rituals was not working, even as it continued.
 Displacing a dysfunctional system is not a problem.
-However, displacing a dysfunctional system by an even more dysfunctional system is certainly a problem.
-Shankaracharya’s critique of Mīmāṃsā, and the decline of karma-kānda, produced serious economic and social disruptions that either he did not anticipate, or anticipated but ignored them deliberately.
+However, displacing a dysfunctional system with an even more dysfunctional system is certainly a problem.
+Shankaracharya’s critique of Mīmāṃsā, and the decline of karma-kānda, produced serious economic, political, and social disruptions in India that either he did not anticipate, or anticipated but ignored deliberately.

 The Decline of Indian Society

-Now imagine what happens when this system of ritual performances comes to an end, and is replaced by jñāna-kānda or philosophical study.
+Now imagine what happens when this system of ritual performances comes to an end and is replaced by jñāna-kānda or philosophical study.
 For the moment, we can ignore any possible side-effects resulting from the cessation of the worship of demigods because these rituals were not being performed properly anyway, so stopping them isn’t going to cause a serious issue.
-Instead, we can focus on the sociological and economic implications (i.e., the second and third aspects of karma-kānda noted above).
+Instead, we can focus on the sociological, economic, and political implications (i.e., the second and third aspects of karma-kānda noted above).

 The immediate implication is that the Brahmanas who were performing such rituals become jobless.
-They lost their social prestige, employment, and their profession was useless.
+They lost their social prestige and employment, as their profession was unwanted.
 Since their vocation was no longer required, gradually, the Brahmanas disappeared from society.
 They either became Vaisyas or Sudras, or clerks and accountants in the service of Kshatriyas and Vaishyas.

 When the Brahmanas ceased to exist, then the traditional system of education also fell apart.
 The study of Vedas went through a rapid decline, and with the decline of that study, a vacuum of knowledge was created, which was later filled by materialistic ideas.